Ōito Line

 The Ōito Line (大糸線, Ōito-sen) is a railway line in Japan which connects Matsumoto Station in Nagano Prefecture with Itoigawa Station in Niigata Prefecture.
-There are two operators on the line: East Japan Railway Company (JR East) operates the section north of Minami-Otari Station in Otari, Nagano Prefecture, and West Japan Railway Company (JR West) operates the remaining section.
+There are two operators on the line: East Japan Railway Company (JR East) and West Japan Railway Company (JR West).
 Minami-Otari is the boundary for the two companies.
-The section of the line, operated by JR East, between Minami-Otari and Matsumoto is electrified and trains are fairly regular along this section.
-The JR West section from Minami-Otari to Itoigawa, however, is not electrified and is used very little, compared to the electrified JR East section.
-Trains run far less regularly along this part.
+The section of the line operated by JR East, between Minami-Otari and Matsumoto, is electrified and trains are fairly regular along this section.
+The JR West section from Minami-Otari to Itoigawa, however, is not electrified and sees less use.
+Trains operate less frequently along this section.